masumbillah/react-canvas/README.md

-# Getting Started with Create React App
+# React Photo Canvas

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+This project build by only react js(latest version), Redux, Redux thunk and React dnd from scratch.

+## Now get start

+At first pull the repo and install modules.
+### `npm i`

 In the project directory, you can run: